“They weren’t there,” said Kelly, lighting a cigarette.

-“This is a clothespin, Katy, why are you in such a huff? where did this come from?”
+“This is a clothes peg, Katy, why are you in such a huff?
+Where did this come from?”

 “It’s not fair!” said Oliver, storming out of the room.

-“Well it’s not yours any more, Kiddles,” Marian said to Katy, “but you can play with it again when you’ve finished your homework.”
+“Well it’s not yours any more, Kiddles,” Marian said to Katy, “but you can play with it again when you’ve finished your chores.”

 “It’s not fair!”
 Katy said, mimicking her brother, storming out behind him.